rakesh2604/Tour-Optimizer4U/README.md

 ### 🔹 2-opt

-Improves an initial route by swapping segments to shorten the tour.
+Improves an initial route by swapping segments to shorten the Travel.
 More accurate, slightly slower.

 ### 🔹 Simulated Annealing